 It’s 2030, the rising waters transform the city of Bordeaux into French Venice.
 The means of locomotion of the past decade have become obsolete.
 Some manufacturers are also using amphibians even if their price and environmental awareness limits their use.
 José, fervent defender of Nature, and provided with a modest scholarship, opted for the use of a new concept, tran-sport.
 Every morning José, dressed in his swimsuit and his dynamically powered flippers, carries his children into an aquatic bubble to drop them off at school.
 Once his kids have been entrusted to the teacher, José swims back to his office.
 Upon arrival, he hastens to change in the locker room of his office and to store his gear in the locker provided for this purpose.

 It’s 2030, I am leaving home to go to Decathlon because I need swimming equipment.
-At Decathlon it’s cool because you make your products on site with a sports technician who offers plenty of options to customize your equipment.
+At Decathlon it’s cool because you make your products on site with a sports technician who offers plenty of options to customise your equipment.
 I have a right leg and arm amputated.
 In order to swim, I would like to find hand and foot fin adaptations.
 No problem !
 Nabaiji has several basic products that will be able to transform and adapt to my needs.
 It was my friend Jo who told me to go because he is blind and Nabaiji made him glasses which are equipped with sonar and which give him a vocal feedback.
-Decathlon offers all the sports equipment in customization as needed, it’s really great! 😉
+Decathlon offers all the sports equipment in customisation as needed, it’s really great! 😉

 In 2030, sport becomes a daily activity that produces energy, produces no waste and cleans the planet. eg. paddle is 100% recycled and during the practice, a net in the rear allows you to collect waste at sea.
 By cycling to work, you take the opportunity to wash your clothes thanks to the drum attached to the back of the bike … Thanks to these activities, the population has better health, which enables less CO2, less medicines and fewer hospitals … and this will reduce the carbon footprint of transport.
 Reconnecting with nature will allow you to get back to sport (e.g. cutting a tree with a saw instead of chainsaw).
 We always have a winner and a finisher in competitions, and in 2030 we will also have cleaners.